kibaekkim/SIPLIB.jl/TUTORIAL.md

 - 4: Number of parameters that define the problem (e.g., `DCAP` has 4 parameters: |R|, |N|, |T|, |S|).
 - "[R,N,T,S], All integers.": Simple note on the parameters (if not needed, just let it "")

-Later, SMPS files will be generated using the following syntax:
+Later, SMPS files will be generated using the syntax like the following (minimal input arguments example):

 ```julia
 	julia> generateSMPS(:DCAP, [3,3,3,10])
 ```

 ## Step 2.
-Create a new folder `DCAP` under: `/dir/Siplib/src/problem/`
+Create a new folder `DCAP` under: `/DIR/Siplib/src/problem/`

 The folder name must be the same as the problem name.

 ## Step 3.
-Create `DCAP_model.jl` file into: `/dir/Siplib/src/problem/DCAP`
+Create `DCAP_model.jl` file into: `/DIR/Siplib/src/problem/DCAP`

-The name of the file must be `(problem_name)_model.jl`
+The file name must be `(problem_name)_model.jl`

 ## Step 4.
 Implement a modeling function on `DCAP_model.jl`: ``function DCAP(nR::Int, nN::Int, nT::Int, nS::Int, seed::Int=1)::JuMP.Model``
 - This function returns a `JuMP.Model`-type object.
-- The name of the function must be same as the problem name.
+- The function name must be same as the problem name.
 - Be consistent with the order of the input arguments we have used.
-- Note that the last argument `seed::Int=1` for the random seed must be added and set to be 1 as a default.
+- Note that the argument `seed::Int=1` for the random seed must be added at the end and set to be 1 as a default.
 It can be changed by user when generating SMPS files, e.g.,

 ```julia
 	julia> generateSMPS(:DCAP, [3,3,3,10], seed=2)
 ```

 The full definition of the function ``DCAP()`` is:

 ```julia

 function DCAP(nR::Int, nN::Int, nT::Int, nS::Int, seed::Int=1)::JuMP.Model